B-UMMI/Chewie-NS/docs/user/upload_api.rst

 Users may provide a description about the schema.
 The file with the description will be sent to the Chewie-NS and displayed in the schema's page in the Chewie-NS website.
 Markdown syntax is supported in order to allow greater customizability of the rendered description.
+For more information on the Markdown specification accepted by Chewie-NS please visit the `Github Flavored Markdown Specification page <https://github.github.com/gfm/>`_.

 Sample description::